Eoel-Meles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `set` - prints all the local enviroments when used without arguements

-`set` - sets local variables and assigns them a name
+`set -k` - sets local variables and assigns them a name